miguelfeijoo/miguelfeijoo.github.io/ProyectoVisualAnalytics-2018/README.md

 ## PAPER

-To get to know about this paper written towards this topic and the solution, with its detailed process, proposed enter the to the following link:
+To get to know about this paper written towards this topic and the solution, with its detailed process, proposed enter to the following link:

 https://bit.ly/2KZtStk